-- Accessibility Policy and Action Plan is reviewed annually. - All areas of the school are accessible to everyone including those pupils with SEND, other than the Gallery, which is not accessible for wheelchair users. - All facilities, on the ground floor, have wheel chair accessible classes. - Pupils feel safe in an environment where bullying is acknowledged and dealt with effectively. - There is a named child protection officer, The 'Designated Safeguarding Officer' (and deputies) and a named 'Child in Care' teacher. - All areas of the school are uplifting, positive and support learning. - Teachers focus on rewarding good behaviour to promote a positive learning environment. - The rewards and sanctions system is robust and displayed around the school. - All children have an emotionally available adult if they are feeling upset, anxious or angry.
+All facilities, on the ground floor, have wheel chair accessible classes.
+A quiet room is available.
+Designated teaching areas are available.
+Pupils feel safe in an environment where bullying is acknowledged and dealt with effectively.
+Designated teaching resources matched to pupils' needs are There is a named child protection officer, The 'Designated Safeguarding Officer' (and deputies) and a named 'Child in available.
+Care' teacher.
+3 members of staff are Teamteach trained to manage challenging behaviour.
+All areas of the school are uplifting, positive and support learning. behaviour.Children have access to a Teachers focus on rewarding good behaviour to promote a positive learning environment. quiet/safe space The rewards and sanctions system is robust and displayed around the school.
+All children have an emotionally available adult if they are feeling upset, anxious or angry.